 Ophelia glared at the stairs before she opened a secret compartment in the wall from the far back of the hall.
 Her hands were shaking as she grabbed an elongated object that looked like a stick and grasped it.
 She had to be strong for her daughter.
 She had been entangled into his web for far too long and she had so many regrets that were still haunting her.
 That man tainted everything in her life and she didn’t want that to happen to her daughter as well.

-The person who got first in the hall was a woman with strange and messy hair and with a terrible expression on her face.
+The person who got first in the hall was a woman with black curly hair and with a terrible expression on her face.
 She was content and cocky, in a bad way.

 The little girl walked closer to the door and listened.